 Once you’ve got your supplies ready for your hurricane party, make sure you are getting accurate, updated information from trustworthy sources!
 Head to Palm Beach County’s website to sign up for their notifications and alerts.
 Our partners at the County are hurricane season professionals and are dedicated to keeping everyone in PBC safe and informed!

 Next up: Double check your evacuation zone.
 Find the map located here to see what zone your house is in for any evacuation notices.
 Remember: if your zone is being evacuated, you only need to travel a few miles – not hundreds of miles – to a safe place.
 Call a relative or friend who is further inland ahead of hurricane season and see if you can bring your hurricane party to their house, if needed!

-You can also check out the closest shelter to you here if you are in an evacuation zone and need to head to a shelter.
-There’s even a helpful video on what 20 feet of shelter space looks like and what essentials to bring.
+You can also check out the closest shelter to you here if you are in an evacuation zone, need to head to a shelter, and learn what essentials to bring.

 8. Flood Insurance

 A bit of a tricky one here, but our recommendation is to simply get informed on your family’s flood insurance situation, whatever it may be!
 Three things to know: 1.
 See if your house is located in a flood zone.
 2. Check your current insurance policy to know if you are paying for flood insurance and any stipulations around it.
 3. Explore your options for flood insurance and make a well-informed decision that is best for your family.